 Suicide usually results from the interaction of many factors, depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
 It may follow a recent... read more being the most common and significant but not the only risk factor for suicide.

-Some methods, such as guns, are more likely to result in death, but choice of a less lethal method does not necessarily mean that the intent was less serious.
+Some methods, such as using firearms, are more likely to result in death, but choice of a less lethal method does not necessarily mean that the intent was less serious.

-Any suicide threat or suicide attempt must be taken seriously, and help and support should be provided.
+Any expression of suicidal thoughts or a suicide attempt must be taken seriously, and help and support should be provided.

 Suicidal behavior includes the following:

 Completed suicide: An intentional act of self-harm that results in death.

 Attempted suicide: An act of self-harm that is intended to result in death but does not.
 A suicide attempt may or may not result in injury.